-The assumptions and proposals are consistent with Councils Long Term Financial Strategy.
+5.6 The assumptions and proposals are consistent with Councils Long Term Financial Strategy.
 6 Preparation of Budget Jan - April Develop Operating and Capital budgets reflected in the financial statements.
 Act Sec 127 6.1.
-Base Average Rate Act Sec 185B 6.2 Capped Average Rate Budgeted rate revenue must comply with this calculation Act Sec 185C

-7. Budget(s) submitted to Council for approval including: May Includes establishment of a submission panel of the Council or Act Secs 127 158 & 161- 7.1 Financial statements (income statement, balance sheet, changes in equity, cash flows and capital works) in the form set out in the Local Government Model Financial Report a committee of the Council to hear submissions to the budget.
+Base Average Rate Act Sec 185B 6.2 Capped Average Rate Budgeted rate revenue must comply with this calculation Act Sec 185C 7 Dudwella and resisted to Conneil for Mari In all release a setablishment of a A - t C 107 7.
+Budget(s) submitted to Council for approval including: May Includes establishment of a submission panel of the Council or Act Secs 127, 158 & 161- 7.1 Financial statements (income statement, balance sheet, changes in equity, cash flows and capital works) in the form set out in the Local Government Model Financial Report a committee of the Council to hear submissions to the budget.
 Items 4.1 - 4.32 are required to comply with the Regulations.
 Refer also Appendix C commentary.
-162. Regulation Part 3 (Regs 9-10) 7.2 Services and initiatives to be funded in the budget 7.3 Statement as to how the services and initiatives will contribute to achieving the strategic objectives specified in the Council Plan 7.4 Major initiatives, being initiatives identified by the Council as priorities, to be undertaken during the financial year 7.5 For services to be funded in the budget, the prescribed indicators of service performance that are required to be reported against in the performance statement, and the prescribed measures relating to those indicators 7.6 Details of the rates to be declared 7.7 7.8 Details of differential rates A detailed list of capital works expenditure in relation to non- current assets classified in accordance with the model statement of capital works in the Local Government Model Financial Report, and set out according to asset expenditure type 7.9 A summary of funding sources in relation to the capital works expenditure, classified separately as to grants, contributions, Council cash and borrowings 7.10 A statement of human resources 7.11 A summary of human resources expenditure and of the number of full time equivalent Council staff referred to in the statement of human resources, categorised according to the organisational structure of the Council and classified separately as to permanent full time and permanent part time
+162. Regulation Part 3 (Regs 9-10) 7.2 Services and initiatives to be 7.3 funded in the budget Statement as to how the services and initiatives will contribute to achieving the strategic objectives specified in the Council Plan 7.4 Major initiatives, being initiatives identified by the Council as priorities, to be undertaken during the financial year 7.5 For services to be funded in the budget, the prescribed indicators of service performance that are required to be reported against in the performance statement, and the prescribed measures relating to those indicators 7.6 Details of the rates to be declared 7.7 7.8 Details of differential rates A detailed list of capital works expenditure in relation to non- current assets classified in accordance with the model statement of capital works in the Local Government Model Financial Report, and set out according to asset expenditure type 7.9 A summary of funding sources in relation to the capital works expenditure, classified separately as to grants, contributions, Council cash and borrowings 7.10 7.11 A statement of human resources A summary of human resources expenditure and of the number of full time equivalent Council staff referred to in the statement of human resources, categorised according to the organisational structure of the Council and classified separately as to permanent full time and permanent part time